The Nikon Z30 is here! Nikon launches its “best ever” vlogging camera

 Those prices will make the Z30 significantly cheaper than the other two cameras in Nikon’s APS-C mirrorless range, the Z50 and the Z fc, and a good way towards the low entry price point of Nikon’s long-standing beginner DSLR, the Nikon D3500 (opens in new tab).

-Pre-order links (these are for the 16-50mm kit version, but others are available – see above.)
+Pre-order links (these are for the 16-50mm kit version, but others options are available – see above.)

 Read more: